-Market design and operation expertise Power system engineering Operational control systems management and support Services / market systems management and support Operational control architecture / engineering.
+The programme shall prioritise the development, retention and growth of specific skills, expertise and capability related to critical DSO activities.
+These include but are not limited to: Market design and operation expertise Power system engineering Operational control systems management and support Services / market systems management and support Operational control architecture / engineering.
 Ongoing ownership and maintenance The systems and platforms implemented in the programme relate to operational and market management and associated interactions.
-Their specification, design, and configuration / settings will influence system and market access, capacity allocation and management, energisation and de-energisation, and operational and market activities, for which the DSO is solely responsible.
+Their specification, design, and configuration/settings will influence system and market access, capacity allocation and management, energisation and de-energisation, and operational and market activities, for which the DSO is solely responsible.
 As such, ESB Networks shall undertake the ownership responsibilities relating to the management and maintenance of any systems and platforms to enable the delivery of active management of the system.
 Systems landscape Neutral market facilitation as implemented through the programme, relies on a diverse range of systems ("IT" and "OT") addressing a breadth of operational, market, and customer interactional needs.
 As such, the models for sourcing, delivery, maintenance and adaptation of the associated systems landscape must support agile and independent DSO decision making and implementation.
 Ways of working Practical and efficient ways of working are needed to support the delivery of the programme while maintaining clear ringfencing and operating requirements as set out in the relevant licences, legislation and regulated agreements.
 Decision making From time to time, ESB Networks may seek the advice or support of ESB personnel with specific relevant expertise, to support decision making.
 Where ESB Networks seeks such advice or support, this may be in a range of forms, including meetings, workshops, or the secondment or assignment of individuals to aspects of the project.
-In such cases, ESB employees shall be responsible for providing clear, informed advice to the responsible decision maker in ESB Networks, who holds the responsibility for ultimate decision making.
-Information sharing On a case-by-case basis, ESB Networks may share information with ESB personnel when seeking specific support.
-This may include discussion, meetings, workshops or sharing files.
-Such information sharing shall be approved in writing on a case by case basis by the responsible decision maker in ESB Networks.
-Except where the information in question is already available in the public domain, a log of information shared, date, and receiving party, shall be maintained by the programme.
-These records shall available for audit for the lifetime of the programme.
+In such cases, ESB employees shall be responsible for providing clear, informed advice to the responsible decision making.